sonic-net/SONiC/doc/sflow/sflow_hld.md

        * updates the hsflowd.conf

 The swss container is enhanced to add the following component:
-* sfloworch : which subscribes to the APP DB and acts as southbound interface to SAI for programming the SAI_SAMPLEPACKET sessions, genetlink channel, multicast group and sampling parameters.
+* sfloworch : which subscribes to the APP DB and acts as southbound interface to SAI for programming the SAI_SAMPLEPACKET sessions.
+* copporch : Copporch gets the genetlink family name and multicast group from copp.json file, programs the SAI genetlink attributes and associates it with trap group present for sflow in copp.json

 The syncd container is enhanced to support the SAI SAMPLEPACKET APIs.